ANSYS Fluent Add-on

 A dedicated Graphical User Interface (GUI) has been developed and integrated in ANSYS Fluent.
-The product provides to help CFD users and does not require the knowledge of other software packages.
+The product helps CFD users without the need to learn another software package.

 - Product Integration: full integration with ANSYS Fluent.